-Being a Black, gay woman comes with challenges.
+Being a Black, gay woman can come with challenges.
 Although our LGBTQ+ sisters have been here as long as any of us, they’re still ostracized from their homes and families, treated as less than, and in the worst cases, physically harmed for being themselves.
-But through centuries of cruelty, gay women have continued to rise above, and make marks on the world.
-One of those brave women (whose courageous story needs more attention,) was Gladys Bentley, a jazz musician.
+But through centuries of cruelty, gay women have continued to be their authentic selves, and make marks on the world.
+One of those brave women whose courageous story needs more attention, was Gladys Bentley, a jazz musician.

 On June 3, PBS premiered Bentley’s episode in their new YouTube series, “Unladylike2020.”
 The show will honor “unsung women who changed America,” PBS said in a press release.

 Bentley was born into a Trinidadian-American family in 1906.
 In a quote-reading from Bentley’s episode, Lisa Wilkerson describes Bentley’s early experiences with presentation.
 “It seems I was born different,” Wilkerson said through the eyes of Bentley.
 “At the age of 9, I stole my brother’s suits and began to feel more comfortable in boys’ clothes than in dresses.”

 She also realized that that she was attracted to women, which her family did not accept.
 Bentley was sent to doctors in hopes that they could cure her of her gayness.